-Dr. James Warren Rutherford was born at McKay’s Corners on the 22nd of August, 1875.
-His parents were Dr. James Page Rutherford and the former Mary Ann Dunlop.
-He had a younger brother named Reginald White Rutherford who was born in 1880.
-By his father’s first marriage to Jennie (Dunlop), he had an older sister Bertha, who died at the age of 3.
+Dr. James Warren Rutherford was born at McKay’s Corners, Ontario on the 22nd of August, 1875.
+Dr. Rutherford’s parents were Dr. James Page Rutherford and the former Mary Ann Dunlop.
+He had a younger brother named Reginald White Rutherford who was born on the 21st of September, 1880.
+From his father’s first marriage to the former Jeannie “Jennie” Dunlop (his mother’s sister), he had an older sister named Bertha Ann Rutherford, who died of scarlet fever on the 4th of May, 1874 at the age of 3.
+(Her mother had died on the 23rd of February, 1871 from complications of the birth of Bertha Ann).
 In 1877 his father moved the family to Chatham, Ontario where he had a medical practice located in the Scane Block on King Street.
 The family lived in a large mansion at 243 Wellington Street in Chatham.

 Dr. Rutherford received his early schooling in Chatham.
-Dr. Rutherford attended Chatham Collegiate Institute before graduating M.B. from The University of Toronto Faculty of Medicine in 1899.
+Dr. Rutherford attended Chatham Collegiate Institute before attending the University of Toronto Faculty of Medicine.
+He graduated M.B. in 1899.
 According to the 1928 Ontario Medical Register, Dr. Rutherford joined the College of Physicians and Surgeons on the 11th of December, 1900.
-He joined his father in his medical practice and became known as “Young Doctor Jim”.
-Father and Son, worked side by side until his father died in 1918.
+He joined his father in his medical practice in Chatham and became known as “Young Doctor Jim”.
+Father and son worked side by side until his father’s death in 1918.

 Dr. Rutherford served at least 2 terms as the President of the Kent Medical Association.
 He was also an Examiner in Surgery for the Ontario College of Physicians and Surgeons.

 In 1926, MacKenzie King resigned as a result of a political scandal involving members of his cabinet and a new election was called.
-“Dr. Jim” ran again and was successful this time, becoming a member of parliament.
+“Dr. Jim” ran again and he was successful this time, becoming a member of parliament.
+Victor Lauriston wrote in Romantic Kent that, “By the end of his first parliament, he was recognized as likely to achieve cabinet honors, less on his ability as an orator than on his capacity as an administrator and a sound judge of what was good politics.”
+In 1929, Dr. Rutherford donated the funds to build the community pool at Stirling Park in Chatham.
 In the 1930 campaign he was re-elected.
 Dr. Rutherford again entered the electoral process for the 1935 election.

 Mrs. Rutherford was active in the Kent Women’s Liberal Association and the Ladies Auxiliary of St. Joseph’s Hospital.
-She died on the 9th of September, 1958.
+She died at St Joseph’s Hospital in Chatham on the 9th of September, 1958.
 She was also buried in the mausoleum at Maple Leaf Cemetery.